caroljpak/lessons-learned-3/using-github.md

 5. how and why to merge pull requests
 6. open source codes and developer communities
 7. a place to "store" code
+8. it's not easy to tell (at least for us) the experience level of a coder by just looking at his/her github profile but every good developer should have one and be active on it or he/she is probably not very interested in code.